Tawergha: Economy

 This city was famous for its palm trees which at one point were considered the true wealth of the city.
 The city also produced significant amounts of dates, including the Bersiel date, which is used as a component in ropes and other commodities.
-In pre-colonial times, tens of thousands of black-skinned slaves worked on plantations, making Tawerga the only town in coastal Libya with a black majority.
+In pre-colonial times, tens of thousands of black-skinned slaves worked on plantations, making Tawergha the only town in coastal Libya with a black majority.
 In the colonial period, these people were nominally emancipated from slavery, but their economic status remained very low.
 In the Gaddafi period they were treated better; receiving full education and development.
 Many of its inhabitants achieved high positions in the army and civil service.

 One aspect of the city that stood out was its husbandry of cattle and chickens, producing beef, dairy products and in particular eggs following investments made by HVA International from the Netherlands.

 History

 Roman Period

-During the Roman times, Tawergha gained a lot of attention due to its position and the connection that it had to the sand route that connected the city of Sirte along the coast of the Mediterranean Sea to Egypt.
+During Roman times, Tawergha gained a lot of attention due to its position and the connection that it had to the sand route that connected the city of Sirte along the coast of the Mediterranean Sea to Egypt.
 Control of Tawergha helped the Romans coordinate control of Libya.